MRLinares/MechaCar_Statistical_Analysis/README.md

 With an overall p-value significantly below .05% threshold at 5.35e-11, we can reject the Null Hypothesis, therefore our model does not have a zero slope.

+With an R-squared value of .7149, this model is fairly effective at predicting mpg of MechaCar prototypes at 71.5%.